StanfordSpezi/SpeziTemplateApplication/README.md

 ### Template Contacts

-The `TemplateContacts` module provides the functionality to display contact information in your application.
+The contacts part of the application provides the functionality to display contact information in your application.
 It uses the CardinalKit `Contacts` module to use the contact-related views provided by CardinalKit.

 <p float="left">